-The company completed a 1,140 foot reverse circulation drill program in July 2005.
+Golden Oasis has completed both core and RC drilling programs between 2006 and 2008.
 The RC chips were split into two samples, one removed daily and shipped to lab, one backup left on site for future cross reference or rechecks.
+Core was removed daily to secure storage, sawed in half and one have sent to the lab.
 The samples were shipped by truck to ALS Chemex in Elko Nevada.
-The samples crushed and 1000 gm split and pulverized at the lab, and then subjected to 60 gm fire assays for gold and silver only.
-Since there were no highly anomalous results, no repeat analyses were done.
-ALS Chemex uses internal standards, no blanks or standards were used in this early stage program.
-The pulps returned to Golden Oasis for potential future analysis such as a possible desire to check for associated pathfinder elements.
+The samples were crushed and 1000 gm splits pulverized at the lab, and then subjected to 60 gm fire assays for gold and silver only.
+Repeat analyses were done on all samples containing +1.0 g/t.
+Additional repeat samples, blanks and standards were used also.
+The pulps were returned to Golden Oasis for potential future analysis such as a possible desire to check for associated pathfinder elements.
+They are held in a secure storage facility.